 The Founder surrounded himself with people from all walks of life, because it is the experience of life that makes the person and not only certificates of competence emanating from formal education.
 That is one of the reasons why the Scout Movement exploded in numbers around the world in the first century of scouting.
 The uniform, the common scouting philosophy and the scout method of education are the foresight of a genius – The Founder – Robert Baden-Powell.
 Baden-Powell Scouts Malta endeavours to follow the same steps of the Founder.

 Training is an important issue in Scouting.
 It has become a tendency in other Scout Associations, in the recent years to move away from an informal and non-formal approach for the education of young people and adults to an approach which in several aspects is resembles more to formal set-ups of learning.
 The training of Adult Leaders in Scouting was designed by the Founder on informal and non-formal learning approaches.
 In this scenario, over the years, a number of Scout Associations adopted approaches to scouting instruction that are alien to the Scouting Method with the result that scouting skills, scouting craft and competencies have deteriorated considerably.
 This approach in practice promotes social exclusion and segregation in society.
 It may easily produce a mismatch in the service a scout association is expected to give to different levels of intellectual acumen possessed by young people and adults.

 Quality Scouting for the 21st Century

 Powell Scouts Malta aims at quality scouting, and is not interested in huge numbers.
 BPSM aims to achieve the objectives of Scouting by applying traditional approaches of scouting instruction and training which has proved for many years to be the base of the Scouting legacy.
-BPS-M seeks to work with all youth organisations including the Scout Association of Malta.
+BPSM seeks to cooperate with all youth organisations including the Scout Association of Malta

 When it is time to 'Go Home'